Indigenous education: Benefits

-For Indigenous learners and instructors, the inclusion of these methods into schools often enhances educational effectiveness by providing an education that adheres to an Indigenous person's own inherent perspectives, experiences, language, and customs, thereby making it easier for children to transition into the realm of adulthood.
-For non-Indigenous students and teachers, such an education often has the effect of raising awareness of individual and collective traditions surrounding Indigenous communities and peoples, thereby promoting greater respect for and appreciation of various cultural realities.
+For Indigenous learners and instructors, the inclusion of Indigenous education methods into schools often enhances educational effectiveness by providing an education that adheres to Indigenous customs and languages in order to make it easier for children to transition into adulthood.
+For non-Indigenous students and teachers, such an education often raises awareness of individual and collective traditions surrounding Indigenous communities and promotes greater respect for multiple cultural realities.